-This caption includes: land; buildings (owned and leased); additions and improvements of leasehold fixed assets; and equipment.
+This caption includes land; buildings; additions and improvements of leasehold fixed assets; and equipment.
 Property, plant and equipment are stated at cost less accumulated depreciation.
 The historical cost includes costs relating to the acquisition of property, plant and equipment.

-Subsequent expenditure is capitalised or recognised as a separate asset only when it increases future economic benefits.
+Subsequent expenditure is capitalised or recognised as a separate asset only when it increases future economic benefits and can be measured reliably.
 Expenditure on repairs and maintenance is recognised in the Statement of Profit or Loss as an expense as incurred.